Wordpress Parent Automattic Is Closing Its San Francisco Office Because Its Employees Never Show Up

 Our office is open seating but each seating area has a a group of proper office desks, every other station has dual monitors, KVM, mini-walls, and lockers.
 It also includes tables with bar type stools, areas with stand desks, and proper office carpeting for noise reduction.
 Plus we have meeting rooms and huddle rooms for when you need privacy.
 Everything from decor, desks, chairs, etc. is set up like a real office.
 The main difference being un-assigned seating and the mini-walls which creates an open sp

+My guess is that they bought it as real estate speculation and just threw in some disposable "office stuff" to try to get some use out of it while waiting for prices to grise.
+There doesn't seem to be anything in those pictures that couldn't be packed up and moved out in a single day.

-Open floorplan (Score:4, Insightful)
+Open floorplan (Score:5, Insightful)

 The robots took its job (Score:2)